hillaliy/homebridge-midea-air/README.md

 This Plugin support Celsius & Fahrenheit (Default unit is Celcius).
 Display Units can set in HomeKit app, device settings.

+### Temperature Steps

+This option change Temperature Steps on HomeKit.
+You can choose 1˚ or 0.5˚, default is: 1˚

 ### Supported Swing Mode

 "None", "Vertical", "Horizontal", "Both".